-UC Davis VERT
+UC Davis VERT-MRC

 The UC Davis Veterinary Emergency Response Team (UCD VERT) was formed in 1997 after the Yuba County floods.
 The unit functioned as a veterinary response team for accidents involving horses, mules and other large animals.
 The team responded to large animal accidents, providing large animal technical rescue and equine helicopter rescue, as well as response to large scale disasters for Yolo and adjacent counties.
-The UCD VERT expanded and in January 2008 it became a registered Medical Reserve Corps (MRC) Unit.
+The UCD VERT expanded, and in January 2008 it became a registered Medical Reserve Corps (MRC) Unit.
 The MRC program was under the umbrella of the Civilian Volunteer Office of the Surgeon General, part of the National Citizen Corps Program.

-People working within the veterinary field that are interested in becoming a volunteer in the UCD VERT- MRC can contact us for more information.
+The UCD VERT MRC can be deployed in Yolo and other counties upon request by the Yolo County Office of Emergency Services (OES), or in declared state disasters.
 Our work as a Medical Reserve Corps Unit has allowed us to respond to a number of incidents and disasters over the last 10 years.
 Our response has ranged from assisting in the effort against the H1N1 influenza pandemic of 2009 to the response to wildfires including the recent devastating disasters such as the Tubbs Fire in 2017 and the Camp Fire in 2018 (The deadliest California fire on record).